jdsandifer/Portfolio/README.md

 ## Commercial Work
 Things I've built for employers or commercial clients:

-**Freelance iOS Mobile Development (6 months of contract development experience)**
-- Built iOS applications in Swift to connect and monitor Bluetooth devices.
-- Communicated with team members using Slack, Jira, Zoom, and Trello.
-- Employed Git and Bitbucket for version control.

 **Oregon Convention Center (2+ years of full stack programming experience)**
 - [Digital Event Paperwork](https://github.com/jdsandifer/digital-paperwork/blob/master/README.md) (used by a team of 25):
 Internal application to allow AV technicians to access event paperwork remotely from tablets as they work throughout the building.
 The application is composed of a React.js front-end with CSS styling of the user interface.
 The backend is a PHP API that delivers event data in JSON format.
 Third-party libraries are incorporated for HTML input sanitation and WYSIWYG text editing for notes.